-Solanaceous plants are often the victim of tomato spotted wilt.
+Solanaceous plants (relating to or denoting plants of the nightshade family) are often victims of tomato spotted wilt.
 Potatoes and tomatoes are two of the hardest hit by the virus.
 With spotted wilt of potatoes, the virus cannot only ruin the crop but can be passed along to successive generations through seed.
 Potatoes with spotted wilt will produce tubers that are stunted and malformed.
 Control of the disease requires careful land management and the use of resistant cultivars.

 About Potato Spotted Wilt